jucarBM/data-server-optics-roj/README.md

 # Data server for http requests - OPTICS

-Simple server and CRUD scripts to access mongoDB database.
-This will simplify the access of users to data of the network of optics instruments of Radio Observatory of Jicamarca.
+Server htttp with API REST.
+This service will simplify the access of users to data of optics instruments network of Radio Observatory of Jicamarca.